ENME480/enme480_project/README.md

 ![Top View of UR3](../assets/robot_pics/ENME480_Intro.jpg)

 You will be given 3 blocks with different Aruco markers.
 Your task is to move them out of the workspace into predefined positions.
-To do so, you will need to find the centroid postion of the top side of each block with an image from the camera mounted above the table, facing down on the workspace.
-You will convert the detected pixel coordinates to the table frame using a persepctive transform.
-Then using your inverse kinematics solution, you will pick up the block using a suction gripper mounted at the end effector.
+To do so, you will need to find the centroid position of the top side of each block with an image from the camera mounted above the table, facing down on the workspace.
+You will convert the detected pixel coordinates to the table frame using a perspective transform.
+Then, using your inverse kinematics solution, you will pick up the block using a suction gripper mounted at the end effector.
 Your task is to place each block at a specific location outside the workspace, and also stack them to create a tower.

 ## Overview of the ROS Package